johannschopplich/nuxt-api-party/docs/advanced/migration.md

 ### The Wrapped Proxy Reports `502` for an Unreachable API

-An API that cannot be reached used to yield `503 Service Unavailable` from the default proxy and `502 Bad Gateway` from the prefixed one.
+An API that cannot be reached used to yield `503 Service Unavailable` from the default proxy and `502 Bad Gateway` from the passthrough one.
 Both report `502` now.

 ### The Prefixed Proxy No Longer Forwards `authorization`

-With [`server.proxyMode`](/essentials/module-configuration#proxymode) set to `'prefixed'`, a browser request's `authorization` header used to travel on to your API.
+With [`server.proxyMode`](/api/module-configuration#proxymode) set to `'passthrough'`, a browser request's `authorization` header used to travel on to your API.
 It no longer does: the header carries the caller's credentials for *your* app, not your app's credentials for the upstream service.

 A cookie still travels, but only for endpoints that set `cookies: true`.
-Note that the prefixed proxy forwards the request as it stands and does not add the endpoint's `token`, `headers` or `query` – only the default `/api/__api_party/{endpointId}` handler does.
+Note that the passthrough proxy forwards the request as it stands and does not add the endpoint's `token`, `headers` or `query` – only the default `/api/__api_party/{endpointId}` handler does.
 If you relied on the old behavior to pass a bearer token through, attach it in a [request hook](/guides/hooks).

 ### Endpoint Types Resolve Through the Client